GitbookIO/repofs/README.md

 - :sparkles: Easy to use API
 - :sparkles: Supports ArrayBuffer for reading/writing files without encoding issues
 - :sparkles: Bundle multiple changes in one commit
+- :sparkles: Merge conflicts and "Can not fast forward"

 ### Installation